News & Information

 As stated in the Protective Covenants, "Use of the roads by all motorized vehicles, including motorcycles, snowmobiles and all-terrain vehicles (ATVs), are restricted to only entry and exit, as the roads are not to be used as recreational tracks or trails."

-For outdoor water use (for flowers/yards/gardens/greenhouses), and/or for power washing, you could install your own cistern to capture rainwater and use it for outdoor purposes.
+We recommend that for outdoor water use (for flowers/yards/gardens/greenhouses) you consider installing your own cistern to capture rainwater/snowmelt and use it for outdoor purposes.
 A cistern would benefit you by giving you a source for outdoor water and benefit the BWR homeowners by putting less of a strain on the well system.
 Possible local resources for cisterns are Falls Plumbing Supply in Idaho Falls, Cal-Ranch in Idaho Falls, Tractor Supply in Afton, and the Big R Store in Jackson.

 BWR POA Board